 Terms and Conditions

-- The front desk is open from 7:00 a.m. to 7:00 p.m.
+- The front desk is open from 8:00 a.m. to 7:00 p.m.
 I live at Scarborough Inn, so you'll likely see me well before and after these hours too.
 If I look tired, pretend you didn't see me.
 Unless it's an emergency.
 In that case, buy me some Shriver's chocolate first.
 Dark chocolates are the best.
 Just sayin.

 - Check-in time is 4:00 p.m.
 If your room is ready before that, I’m happy to let you check in early.
 Otherwise, show up anytime after 12 noon, and I’ll give you a parking pass and beach tags so you can get on with your day.
 I'll even let you store your luggage so it doesn't bake in your car next to the ice cream you brought me.